 But how much does it cost to rewire an old house?
 Do you even need to replace every electrical wire, or will a few simple updates do the trick?
 And exactly how do you rewire a house?

-Many Factors Affect the Cost of Rewiring a Home
+Many Factors Affect the Cost of Rewiring an Old House

 Everybody wants a straightforward answer on how much a project will cost, especially when a lot of money is involved.

-But the fact is there are many factors that influence the cost of rewiring a house:
+But the fact is there are many factors that influence the cost of rewiring an old house, including the following:

 - The size and age of your house